unknownv2/logmagic/README.md

 ## Logging exceptions

-LogMagic always check last parameter of log arguments whether it's an exception class and eliminates from the argument list.
+LogMagic always check last parameter of `Trace()` arguments whether it's an exception class and eliminates from the argument list.

 ## Configuration basics